Gevaert-Lab/DIA-Report/README.md

 Remark : It is really important that the run name is also included in the DIA-NN report.

-The Experiment Design File can also include cofounder values that can be used in Cofoounder Values analysis and PCA plot.
+The Experiment Design File can also include confounder values that can be used in confounder  analysis and PCA plot and in the linear model as fixed effect.

 ## Experiment Analysis

+Each report generated contains the following sections:

 - `Filtering steps` : pre-processing steps
 - `Cofounder Vaues Analysis` : analysis of cofounder values among the groups.